 For Buyers and Sellers

-- AskDoss – This is a Siri-like personal assistant that enables buyers to get information (property valuations, tax info, sales histories, etc.) on virtually any property in the country including not-listed and non-MLS properties.
+- AskDoss – This is a Siri-like real estate virtual assistant that enables buyers to get information (property valuations, tax info, sales histories, etc.) on virtually any property in the country including not-listed and non-MLS properties.
 Like Siri, AskDoss is voice/text command activated on smart phones and smart speakers.
 Founder Bobby Bryant has been working with IBM’s Watson.

 - Edgewise – This tool connects homebuilders with buyers.
 It allows shopping buyers to select and then check out new home construction projects that are “open” or not completed so the shopper can make offers on specific models, customize her/his future home and track the home’s progress digitally.
 No having to be onsite with the builder.
 There is a downside here – Edgewise completely cuts out the real estate agent.
 Communication is directly between the builder and the buyer.
 The good news for buyers and builders is the savings on commissions.
 The savings is distributed between the buyer (so the home is more affordable) and the builder (so the deal is more profitable.)